NotDaniHere/rells/README.md

-# A work in progress still
+# As simple as possible
 An open-source chatroom software, made in Python!